Once your HVAC units are installed, it can be hard to remember that they need taken care of.

 In case of high-speed winds:

 Severe weather can happen at any time, so having a plan in mind to protect your air conditioner or heat pump can save you costly repairs or even a total replacement.
-Get your HVAC units tuned-up annually to keep your warranty in case disaster does strike.
-If at any time you think severe weather has harmed your HVAC equipment, call We Care Plumbing Heating and Air at (888) 353-4666 for an evaluation.
+Get your HVAC units tuned up annually to keep your warranty in case disaster does strike.
+If at any time you think severe weather has harmed your HVAC equipment, call We Care Plumbing, Heating, & Air for an evaluation.
 For more information on how to better prepare for severe weather, consult one of our expert technicians during an evaluation appointment.
 Schedule one today!